Olowalu Reef Snorkeling

 Note: There is a proposed 1,500 home development called Olowalu Town for 636 acres of agricultural land across the highway from the beach.
 There is significant concern for the impact of the development and associated run-off on the health of Olowalu Reef.
 If you wish to voice your concerns on this issue, you can contact the Maui Nui Marine Resource Council.
 This is Maui, not the Mainland.
 To reach the snorkeling on Maui by air, you will need to fly into Kahului Airport (OGG) which is located in the middle of the north coast of Maui.
 It is served by direct flights from the mainland US and also by inter-island flights from several other Hawaiian Islands by regional carriers.

-Overall, Olowalu Reef is the 14th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
+Overall, Olowalu Reef is the 15th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
+Several of the better snorkeling spots are nearby Olowalu Reef including Papalaua Wayside Park, Coral Gardens and Wahikuli State Park.